Join Opinion page team for Zoom chat with Star columnist Tim Steller

 The Arizona Daily Star Opinion team will host our weekly reader chat Thursday, July 1, at 2 p.m.
-Our special guest will be Tim Steller, the Arizona Daily Star’s metro columnist.
+Our special guest will be Tim Steller, an Arizona Daily Star columnist.

 If you would like to join the conversation Thursday, email Opinion coordinator Sara Brown at sbrown@tucson.com, and she will email you the Zoom link; or, here is the meeting ID: 935 4617 8115 and password: 346308.